The best Black Friday smart home bundles you can buy this week

 CNET review score: 8.4

 I'd like to start by building off of some excellent suggestions from my intrepid colleague Sarah Mitroff, who put together a terrific Black Friday smart home starter bundle for just $110.
-I made a few tweaks and came up with a similar setup that includes a color-changing smart bulb for your living room, a Bluetooth smart bulb for your bedroom, a Nest thermostat, two smart plugs, and a Google Home Mini smart speaker that can control all of it.
-Total cost: $187.
+I made a few tweaks and came up with a similar setup that includes a color-changing smart bulb for your living room, a Bluetooth smart bulb for your bedroom, a smart thermostat, two smart plugs and a Google Home Mini smart speaker that can control all of it.
+Total cost: $177.

 Anova Wi-Fi Sous Vide Circulator for $100 at Best Buy (save $60, available now)